 This was one of those projects I started having no idea what I was going to make, and this little guy came together.
 Here’s a tutorial to make this mini felt monster.
 I included a printable pattern template below for you to download.
 It’s a simple project, but I love how he turned out.

--Felt (Main body color plus black and white for the eyes and mouth)
+-Felt (Main body color plus black and white for the eyes and mouth) – If you don’t have any on hand, you can grab a variety pack from Amazon here.

 -Stuffing or bean bag fillers